 If production around Grasse is nowadays much reduced, the know-how is still there requiring only to be used and to endure.
 The same goes for the iconic and prestigious image that Grasse represents in the world of perfumery.

 As a living memory and an ambassador for perfumery across the world, the International Museum of Perfumery has as its mission the presentation of varied features related to this industry.

-As with the preservation of a perfume factory, the establishment of a conservatory of scented plants is fundamental to the survival and development of the industrial heritage of Grasse and its savoir-faire.
+As with the preservation of a perfume factory, the establishment of a conservatory of scented plants is fundamental to the survival and development of the industrial heritage of Grasse and its savoirfaire, registered in UNESCO's Immaterial Heritage of Humanity in 2018.